Build data aggregation with StreamX

 2. Once again open http://localhost:8081/generated/1.html.
 Verify that the page contains the price.

-3. Now unpublish the data with price:1 key using the following command:
+3. Now unpublish the data with price:1 key with the following command:

 streamx unpublish data price:1